 While the National Consumer Center is a legitimate company that rewards customers who participate in their surveys and promotional offers, some consumers have reported receiving unsolicited phone calls, spam emails, and other unwanted communications from the company.

-In addition, some consumers have reported being misled by the company’s advertising and promotional offers, leading them to spend money or provide personal information under pretenses.
+In addition, some consumers have reported being misled by the company’s advertising and promotional offers, which led them to spend money or provide personal information under false pretenses.

 Technological innovations have changed the nature of committed criminal crimes and adapted to the current scenarios.
 Cybercrime is now rated as one of the significant causes of victimization and harassment reported by Internet users.
 There are unauthorized or illegal companies, individuals, and hackers hidden behind the screen to target users through Internet services and software.
 They mistreat by tricking the naïve users.
-The online clients that are a part of cybercrime take advantage of Internet users and commit crimes by offering fake and unreliable information.
+Online clients who are a part of cybercrime exploit Internet users and commit crimes by offering fake and unreliable information.

-A typical example of Internet scams and fraud is the National Consumer Center pop-ups known for their notorious online tactics.
-They deceive online users by claiming to offer a pricey monetary value item such as an iPhone or an Item of similar worth.
+A typical example of Internet scams and fraud is the National Consumer Center pop-ups, known for their notorious online tactics.
+These pop-ups deceive online users by claiming to offer a pricey monetary value item, such as an iPhone or an Item of similar worth.

 The National Consumer Center includes pop-ups revealed in the upper left corner with official credentials and templates through advertisements on the screen.
 These pop-ups generally invade the user’s privacy and trigger data breaches.
 The reason behind fraud pop-ups is the adware components installed on the influenced web browser.